ToBeSure/Group_E_Assignments/BI and DW/Campaign Dataset/Assignment 3/Campaign Schema Creation/readme.md

 **You will get some warnings similar to the below which are to do with the UTF8 encoding - you can ignore these errors and proceed:**

-14:24:51	CREATE SCHEMA IF NOT EXISTS \`campaign\` DEFAULT CHARACTER SET utf8	1 row(s) affected, 1 warning(s): 3719 'utf8' is currently an alias for the character set UTF8MB3, but will be an alias for UTF8MB4 in a future release.
+14:24:51	CREATE SCHEMA IF NOT EXISTS 'campaign` DEFAULT CHARACTER SET utf8	1 row(s) affected, 1 warning(s): 3719 'utf8' is currently an alias for the character set UTF8MB3, but will be an alias for UTF8MB4 in a future release.
 Please consider using UTF8MB4 in order to be unambiguous.
 0.015 sec

-After you have run the above, you will then have a schema containging the 5 Tables:
+After you have run the above, you will then have a schema containing the 5 Tables:
 * d_date
 * d_product
 * d_shopping_centre
 * f_sales_marketing
 * f_visits

-You will need to refresh your lists of schemasin order to see tihs new schema called **campaign**
+You will need to refresh your lists of schemas in order to see this new schema called **campaign**